yodataylor/techis-wd-forum-django-react/README.md

-# Twitter Clone in React & Redux + Django
+# Forum App in React & Redux + Django

 ```
-Twitter clone, with a frontend built in React & Redux and a backend built in Django API.
+Forum App, with a frontend built in React & Redux and a backend built in Django API.
 ```

 Check out [FRONTEND LIVE DEMO](https://twitter-prod-frontend.herokuapp.com/) here!!